COMCIFS/comcifs.github.io/draft/CIF_processes_discussion.md

 These are themselves based on the W3C documentation standards.
 Given that our goals are considerably more modest than those sprawling organisations, we can aim for considerable simplification.

+The following three steps and documents should be tracked on a
+website: either in the IUCr CIF area, or Github repository, or both.

 ### Step 1: Proposal